mitchdetailed/CAN_Triple/README.md

 float process_float_value(uint32_t value, uint32_t bitmask, bool is_signed, float factor, float offset, uint8_t decimal_places);

 Parameters:
-value           – the byte(s) of information to be processed bitmask         – the bitmask to be applied to the bytes. is_signed       – false if unsigned, true if signed. factor          – the factor used in the DBC file.
+value           – the byte(s) of information to be processed. bitmask         – the bitmask to be applied to the bytes. is_signed       – false if unsigned, true if signed. factor          – the factor used in the DBC file.